 Miraval Berkshires Resort is an adult only all-inclusive luxury wellness retreat in Lenox, Massachusetts.
 It’s perfect for a couples getaway, weekend Girls trip, or Mother-Daughter getaway.
+Its one of the best Berkshire Wellness Resorts.
 You will receive 3 gourmet healthy meals a day along with smoothies and snacks available throughout the day.
 There are numerous activities, many of which are complementary.
 There are indoor and outdoor pools and a Spa.
-The activities at Miraval Berkshires range from Hiking, paddle boarding, yoga, meditation, cooking, high ropes course, and horse and aviary experiences.
+The activities at Miraval Berkshire Resort range from hiking, paddle boarding, yoga, meditation, cooking, high ropes course, and horse and aviary experiences.

 The rooms are spacious.
 Ours had a small patio which was nice to sit out on before dinner with a glass of wine.
 There’s a minifridge in the room with a pitcher of water inside. when you check in you are given a choice of a tote or sling bag per person.
 The bag has a water bottle and mini hand sanitizer inside.
 The common area lounges were comfortable and relaxing.